moeketsisegalo/Code_Reviewer_Test/Section_C/README.md

 # Number Converter

-This is a simple program that converts numeric values to their word representations.
+This is a simple program that converts numeric values to their word representations using C# programming language.

 ## Prerequisites